warrenzhu25/spark-insight-mcp/README.md

 > **Note**: These tools are subject to change as we scale and improve the performance of the MCP server.

-The MCP server provides **22 specialized tools** organized by analysis patterns.
-LLMs can intelligently select and combine these tools based on user queries:
+The MCP server provides **22 specialized tools** and **16 intelligent prompts** organized by analysis patterns.
+LLMs can intelligently select and combine these tools and prompts based on user queries:

 ### 📊 Application Information
 *Basic application metadata and overview*